aceknox/Telegraph-Uploader-Bot/README.md

 ## SUPPORT

-For any type of help on deploy.
-Contact us on [knox support](https://telegram.me/knoxsupport).
+For help Contact us on [knox support](https://telegram.me/knoxsupport).

 # Thanks To